frankiearzu/DSMTools/EdgeTx_Firmware/DSMP_FIXES/readme.md

 This firmware is from the branch 2.11, wich contains the latest is 2.11.3 + some other fixes that will become 2.11.4.. still not official to fly.

+What i recomend is to do a backup of your edgetx SDCARD in case you need to go back.
+Usually EdgeTX works great going forward, but sometimes, going back can change some configs.

+1. Backup SDCARD
+2. Copy new firmware to /FIRMWARE folder
+3. Start in bootloader modes (Trims In + Power), select new firmware file.
+4. To go back, Install old firmware (bootload more).
+5. Restore SDCard from backup.

 <h2>Reported Bug on EdgeTX and RC Groups</h2>